 During the negotiation process, insurance adjusters often try to deny valid claims or offer low settlement amounts.
 We understand the tactics insurers use to lessen liability and we know how to defend you against these practices.

-Contact the Law Offices of Ogle, Elrod & Baril, PLLC, for a Free Claim Evaluation.
+Contact OEB Law, PLLC, for a Free Claim Evaluation.

-If you or your loved one suffered injuries in a pedestrian accident, contact the Law Offices of Ogle, Elrod & Baril, PLLC, today.
+If you or your loved one suffered injuries in a pedestrian accident, contact OEB Law, PLLC, today.
 We work on a contingency basis, which means you do not pay for our services unless you recover compensation through an insurance claim or a lawsuit.
 Call us now at 865-546-1111 to get the help you need to recover.